 Two things.
 First, you can generate your own solar electricity.
 This means you don’t draw electricity from the grid which lowers, if not eliminates your electricity bill altogether especially if you also have solar batteries.

-For example, a 6 kW solar system – the most commonly installed system size in Australia – that can generate 375 kWh of solar power can save you roughly $1200 every year.
+For example, a 6 kW solar system – the most commonly installed system size in Australia – that can generate 375 per kilowatt hour of solar power can save you roughly $1200 every year.

-Second, installing solar panels now is like locking the current price of electricity.
+Second, installing solar panel systems now is like locking the current price of electricity.
 You see, the price of power has consistently gone up over the years.
 Just between 2021 and 2022, South Australia has seen a 9.1% increase in their quarterly utility bills.

 Installing a solar panel system now protects you from this inevitable rise because, again, you generate your own solar power.